BuddhikaBICT-UoR-FoT-6/EarnPlusPlus/README.md

 - Security boundaries belong on the server, not only in the UI layer.
 - Early architecture decisions compound; small shortcuts become expensive later.
 - Writing reflective documentation improves technical decision quality.

+## Recent Product Enhancements

+The latest delivery phase focused on turning the dashboard from a baseline feature into a production-grade experience:

+- Portfolio Insights panel with allocation and performance summary.
+- Smart notification center with user preference toggles.
+- Micro-interactions for filter transitions, card feedback, and chart tooltips.
+- Audit/history timeline to improve trust and traceability.

+All of these were implemented via separate atomic commits with scheduled dates to keep history clean and reviewable.